 explains the CCV issues in details.
 Vacuum leaks caused by cracked hoses, intake boots and CCV issues are also common.
 Oil leaks often cause the 'burnt oil' smell under the hood.
 Fuel pumps and fuel injectors fail quite often.
 The DISA valve replacement is another common repair.
 Of course, many of these issues will also trigger your Check Engine light.
 This forum

 , for example, describes many Check Engine issues in the E46.
-Various issues with the electronics are not uncommon too, especially given that there are so many of various electronic devices and control modules.
-On the plus side, there are so many BMW enthusiasts who don't mind sharing the information, so you won't have troubles finding the DIY guides; see the "Resources" section below.
+Issues with the electronics are not uncommon too, especially given that there are so many electronic devices and control modules.
+On the plus side, there are a lot of BMW enthusiasts who don't mind sharing the information, so you won't have troubles finding the DIY guides; see the "Resources" section below.

 What to look for when buying a used BMW: